How Much Is My House Worth?

-Alongside the fluctuation of property prices, there are many other factors that can affect how much your house is worth, ranging from the area, the weather and local amenities, even how much storage space you have!
+Alongside the fluctuation of property prices, there are many other factors that can affect how much your house is worth, ranging from the area, the weather and local amenities, and even how much storage space you have!
+Here are a few others that may impact your home’s overall value.

 The following are just some of the factors that affect residential property values: